md-tonmoy007/bug-hunting-knowledgeBase/reference/oast-based-sqli.md

   - oast
   - blind-sqli
 ---
 You can cause the database to perform a DNS lookup to an external domain.
-To do this, you will need to use [Burp Collaborator](https://portswigger.net/burp/documentation/desktop/tools/collaborator) to generate a unique Burp Collaborator subdomain that you will use in your attack, and then poll the Collaborator server to confirm that a DNS lookup occurred.
+To do this, you will need to use [Burp Collaborator](https://portswigger.net/burp/documentation/desktop/tools/collaborator) to generate a unique Burp Collaborator subdomain that you will use in your attack, and then poll the Collaborator server to confirm that a DNS lookup occurred. new

 |   |   |
 |---|---|